 CBOE and other US options exchanges are covered, but Vanguard doesn't disclose which ones exactly.

 You can also use a managed account service, which is great if you need help to manage your investments.
 You'll get a recommendation combining the help of an expert and Vanguard's robo-advisor technology.

 After you add your financial goals, the advisor recommends a portfolio that is rebalanced regularly.

-Vanguard research tools are easy to use but a bit limited.
-You can use fundamental data and a few trading ideas.
+Vanguard research tools are easy to use but limited.
+Fundamental data and a few trading ideas are available.
 However, a sophisticated charting tool and other analytical tools are missing.

 |• Trading ideas||• Limited interactive charting|